Written By

 How to Report Assault to Rideshare Apps

-Riders and drivers can report rideshare assault through in-app emergency features, online or by calling the appropriate rideshare company’s reporting number.
-During a ride, in-app emergency reporting buttons are the easiest and most discreet options for reaching out.
+Riders and drivers can report rideshare assaults and personal injuries through in-app emergency features, online or by calling the rideshare company’s reporting number.
+During a ride, in-app emergency reporting buttons are the easiest and most discreet way to reach out.
 These safety features connect with a security professional (Lyft) or emergency services (Uber) to get help when needed.

-Those who have experienced Lyft or Uber sexual assault should also file a report with local police.
-People can find additional support and resources by calling the National Sexual Assault Hotline at 1-800-656-4673 or using the organization’s online chat feature.
+If you have experienced sexual assault while riding in a Lyft or Uber, you should also file a report with local police.
+You can find additional support and resources by calling the National Sexual Assault Hotline at 1-800-656-4673 or using the organization’s online chat feature.

 Ways to Report Rideshare Assault